prototypdigital/tailwindcss-fluid-typography/README.md

 <h1 class="text-3xl-fluid">Hello World</h1>
 ```

-Or you can pass a custom suffix or prefix in config to alter generated class names:
+Or you can pass a custom suffix or prefix in config to alter the generated class names:

 ```js
   suffix: "",